Dill: Distribution and habitat

-In hot or dry weather, small white to yellow scented flowers form in small umbels 1 to 3+1/2 in diameter from one long stalk.
-The seeds come from dried up fruit 4–5 mm long and 1 mm thick, and straight to slightly curved with a longitudinally ridged surface.
+Dill is native to North Africa, Iran, and the Arabian Peninsula.

 Cultivation

 Successful cultivation requires warm to hot summers with high sunshine levels; even partial shade will reduce the yield substantially.
 It also prefers rich, well-drained soil.
 The seed is harvested by cutting the flower heads off the stalks when the seed is beginning to ripen.
 The seed heads are placed upside down in a paper bag and left in a warm, dry place for a week.
 The seeds then separate from the stems easily for storage in an airtight container.

 These plants, like their fennel and parsley relatives, often are eaten by black swallowtail caterpillars in areas where that species occurs.
 For this reason, they may be included in some butterfly gardens.